-- 16. Visitor or guest parking must be identified by painted "GUEST" or "VISITOR." - 17.
-The parking area shall have less than a five percent grade.
-No drainage across adjacent sidewalks or walkways is allowed. - 18.
-Commercial, office, industrial, and public parking lots may not occupy more than 50 percent of the main lot frontage of a development site.
+16. Visitor or guest parking must be identified by painted "GUEST" or "VISITOR."

+17. The parking area shall have less than a five percent grade.
+No drainage across adjacent sidewalks or walkways is allowed.

+18. Commercial, office, industrial, and public parking lots may not occupy more than 50 percent of the main lot frontage of a development site.
 The remaining frontage shall comprise buildings or landscaping.
 If over 50 percent of the lineal frontage comprises parking lot, the landscape strip between the right-of-way and parking lot shall be increased to 15 feet wide and shall include terrain variations (e.g., one-foot-high berm) plus landscaping.
-The defensible space of the parking lot should not be compromised. - 19.
-Areas of the parking lot improved with asphalt or concrete surfaces shall be designed into areas of 12 or less spaces through the use of defined landscaped area.
-Groups of 12 or less spaces are defined as: - a.
+The defensible space of the parking lot should not be compromised.

+19. Areas of the parking lot improved with asphalt or concrete surfaces shall be designed into areas of 12 or less spaces through the use of defined landscaped area.
+Groups of 12 or less spaces are defined as:

+a.
 Twelve spaces in a row, provided there are no abutting parking spaces, as in the case when the spaces are abutting the perimeter of the lot; or b.
-Twelve spaces in a group with six spaces abutting together; or c.
-Two groups of 12 spaces abutting each other, but separated by a 15-foot-wide landscape area including a six-foot-wide walkway.
+Twelve spaces in a group with six spaces abutting together; or d.
+Parking areas improved with a permeable parking surface may be designed using the configurations shown in subsections (A)(19)(a), (b) and (c) of this section except that groups of up to 18 spaces are allowed.